 Q: How long will it take to heal from being hurt by someone I love?

 A: There's no set timeline for healing from heartbreak.
-It's a process that varies from person to person.
+Plus, it's a process that varies from person to person.
 Factors such as the length and intensity of the relationship, your attachment style, and your coping mechanisms can all influence the healing process.
 Be patient with yourself and allow yourself the time you need to heal.

 Q: Is it possible to forgive someone who has deeply hurt me?